c4software/dotfiles/rpi-sdr-server/README.md

 $ sudo apt-get install rtl-sdr
 ```

+Plug your TNT/DVB Dongle.

-Done !
+Done ?!
 Everything is installed.
 You can test your setup with :

 ```sh
 $ rtl_tcp